Skrillmau5er/dPoll/solidity/README.md

 ## Contracts

 - Poll: This contains the contract for a single poll, and all its relevant fields.
 It also includes mapping of who has voted on the polls, and all the information about the poll. [poll.sol](./contracts/poll.sol)
 - Poll Manager: Stores a list of all the polls.
-Inherits the responsibility of creating and getting polls.[poll_manager.sol](./contracts/poll_manager.sol)
+Inherits the responsibility of creating and fetching polls.[poll_manager.sol](./contracts/poll_manager.sol)

 ## Installation and Usage